HaenggiYannick/Python-Markowitz-Model/README.md

 4. [Advise the User](#4-advise-the-user)

 ## Jupyter Notebook
 As we compiled this program as a jupyter notebook we instruct you to do so as well.
-Everything you need in order to set up JupyterLab can be found here
+Everything you need in order to set up JupyterLab can be found here:
 > https://jupyter.org/install

 Once your jupyter notebook is up and running, you can continue to the next step.